 Wildfire Mitigation Plan

 Our Wildfire Mitigation Plan focuses on the safety of our community and employees.
 It outlines our work to address the risk of utility-associated wildfire through a variety of programs for our electrical lines and equipment.
-Learn more about the Wildfire Mitigation Plan.
+Read our Wildfire Safety Brochure for an overview of our efforts and learn more about the Wildfire Mitigation Plan.

 Will SMUD turn off my power?